bunkerity/bunkerweb/docs/web-ui.md

     * Do not open the web UI on the Internet without any further restrictions
     * Apply settings listed in the [security tuning section](security-tuning.md) of the documentation

-    **Please note that using HTTPS in front the web UI is mandatory since version 1.6.0-beta of BunkerWeb.**
+    **Please note that using HTTPS in front the web UI is mandatory since version 1.5.8 of BunkerWeb.**

 !!! info "Multisite mode"

     The usage of the web UI implies enabling the [multisite mode](concepts.md#multisite-mode).

+!!! tip "web UI specific environment variables"

+    The web UI uses the following environment variables :

+    - `OVERRIDE_ADMIN_CREDS` : set it to `yes` to enable the override even if the admin credentials are already set (default is `no`).
+    - `ADMIN_USERNAME` : username to access the web UI.
+    - `ADMIN_PASSWORD` : password to access the web UI.
+    - `FLASK_SECRET` : a secret key used to encrypt the session cookie (if not set, a random key will be generated).
+    - `TOTP_SECRETS` : a list of TOTP secrets separated by spaces or a dictionary (e.g. : `{"1": "mysecretkey"}` or `mysecretkey` or `mysecretkey mysecretkey1`). **We strongly recommend you to set this variable if you want to use 2FA, as it will be used to encrypt the TOTP secret keys** (if not set, a random number of secret keys will be generated).
+Check out the [passlib documentation](https://passlib.readthedocs.io/en/stable/narr/totp-tutorial.html#application-secrets) for more information.

+    The web UI will use these variables to authenticate you and handle the 2FA feature.

 ## Setup wizard